ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 * Save the ordinal-encoded columnns in a data frame called `df_enc_ord`.
 * You should explicitly specify the mappings for these, so that you can be sure that they are encoded using the correct logical order.
 * For some questions, there is also an "Omit" answer - if a respondent left that question blank on the questionnaire, the value for that question will be "Omit".
-Since "Omit" has no logical place in the order, we're going to treat these as missing values: use `handle_unknown='return_nan'` in your `OrdinalEncoder` (as in the example), and don't include "Omit" in your `mapping_ord` dictionary.
-Then these Omit values will be encoded as NaN.
+Since "Omit" has no logical place in the order, we're going to treat these as missing values: don't include "Omit" in your `mapping_ord` dictionary, and then these Omit values will be encoded as NaN.
 * Make sure to scale each column to the range 0-1, as demonstrated in the "Prepare data > Encode ordinal features" section earlier in this notebook.

 :::